PostHog/meta/requests-for-comments/2025-09-02-shared-instructions.md

 ## Problem statement

+It's hard to maintain installation instructions in three different places.

 ### Maintaining accurate installation instructions

-We have similar content used by our onboarding, wizard, and docs.
+We have similar content used by our onboarding, wizard, and docs for installation instructions.
 It's hard to keep three different places in sync and up to date.
 These resources are critical for early stage customers, and we need to ensure they are up to date and easy to understand.

 We frequently find the in-app onboarding instructions are [out of date compared to docs](https://posthog.slack.com/archives/C011L071P8U/p1738364865046909).